neuicons/neu/README.md

 ## Icons
 You can see the complete `code` list at [neuicons.com](https://neuicons.com).

+Also, you can see the the full icons preview [here](https://github.com/neuicons/css-icons/tree/master/src/preview).
+Separated each category.

 Categories:
 - Accessibility `15 icons`
 - Animal `25 icons`